sounikc/express-checkrole/README.md

 // OPTIONAL: pass a specific ROUTE name to redirect the user to a specific route e.g. '/foo'

-All the best!
-Happy Coding! :+1: :beers:
+All the best!Happy Coding! :+1: :beers: